George Fox University: History

 In 1996, the college merged with Western Evangelical Seminary to form George Fox University.
 Associate professor of biology Dwight Kimberly received the Carnegie Foundation's Oregon Professor of the Year award in 2000.
 Associate professor of theatre Rhett Luedtke was one of three faculty members nationally to receive a National Directing Fellow Award from the John F. Kennedy Center in 2010.

 The student body has grown more than 500% since 1986, when enrollment was 549.
 With 4,339 students in Newberg, Portland, and other Oregon teaching sites, George Fox is now the state's largest private university.

-In 2014, prompted by a housing dispute involving a transgender student, George Fox University sought and received an exemption from Title IX's requirements with respect to transgender students.
+In 2014, prompted by a housing dispute involving a transgender student, George Fox University sought and received a limited exemption from Title IX's requirements on religious grounds.
+In 2021, a group of LGBTQ students of several Christian universities, George Fox among them, filed a class action lawsuit against the U.S. Department of Education, challenging the constitutionality of religious Title IX exemptions, asserting them to be in "violation of both the First Amendment provision on establishment of religion as well as the equal protections clause and due process rights"; the lawsuit was dismissed in a district court in 2023.

 In 2015, the school completed a new residence hall, Brandt Hall, named for former school president David H. Brandt and his wife, Melva.
 A new dining hall, Canyon Commons, opened in the fall of 2016.
 The university's first dedicated chapel was dedicated in 2024.